 Based on the research results and data processing, it is concluded that profitability has a significant influence on stock price valuation.
 Therefore, if a company's profitability is high, it will affect its stock price valuation.
 This is also followed by stock returns, which have a significant influence on stock price valuation.
 High profitability leads to high returns, which in turn influences stock price valuation.
 However, the moderating variable, dividend policy, was unable to moderate the effect of profitability on stock price valuation.
 Similarly, dividend policy was unable to moderate profitability on stock price valuation.

-The researchers hope that the above research results will broaden horizons and knowledge and serve as a reference for future researchers.
+The findings of this study contribute to the existing literature and can serve as a valuable reference for future research in this area.
 Future researchers interested in conducting similar research are advised to consider adding relevant X and Z variables, as well as expanding sampling across sectors and timeframes to obtain more comprehensive and informative results

 References